g4m817/llm-attention-head-instability/README.md

 Recent interpretability work highlights the **distraction effect**: injected tokens pull attention away from system instructions ([Hung et al., 2024](https://arxiv.org/abs/2411.00348)).
 Their *Attention Tracker* identifies *important heads* that are especially prone to distraction and monitors their focus.

 This project explores a **complementary signal**: instead of tracking *which heads* lose focus, we measure *how consistently* heads agree on system tokens.
 Importantly, this involves identifying key windows during decoding where conflict resolution appears to occur.
-These windows, thus far, appear stable per-model and appear to generalize across various datasets and system prompts without re-tuning.
+These windows, thus far in our experiments, appear stable per-model and appear to generalize across various datasets and system prompts without re-tuning.

 **Key idea:** adversarial prompts appear to induce **internal conflict**, measurable as elevated cross-head variance in certain decoding windows.